 You can check for rates for all the hotels and riads in Chefchaouen on Booking.com here.

-The very best thing to do in Chefchaouen is to simply wander and to explore slowly.
-It’s a joy to walk in and you never know what you might see.
-Around every corner is another shade a blue, another paint shop, another local going about their daily life.
+The very best thing to do in Chefchaouen is to walk around and to explore slowly.
+It’s a joy to wander the laneways and you never know what you might see.
+Around every corner is another shade of blue, another paint shop, another local going about their daily life.

 You could explore the centre of Chefchaouen, with its souk and medina in one or two days.
 However, its mountainous location means there are many excellent outdoor activities to do nearby, such as hiking in the Rif Mountains.

 Here’s my guide to the top things to do and see in Chefchaouen: